Sivanandan/scinet-site/sn_collections/_events/bioinformatics/2025-04-17-environments.md

 ### 3. GTF Files in Bioinformatics
 A GTF (Gene Transfer Format) is a tab delimited text file.
-It describes genes and other features, exons, CDS etc.bGTF (Gene Transfer Format) files are essential for describing gene and transcript structures in genome annotation.
-Below are the most common uses:
+It describes genes and other features, exons, CDS etc. GTF (Gene Transfer Format) files are essential for describing gene and transcript structures in genome annotation.
+Here are some of the most common uses:

 {% include table content="| Use Case | Description |
 |----------|-------------|